 Arrival of a New Child

-California Pregnancy Disability Leave (PDL)
+California Pregnancy Disability Leave Law (PDLL)

 - No eligibility requirements aside from pregnancy.

-- PDL is not for an automatic period of time, but for the period of time that you are disabled by a pregnancy-related health condition.
+- PDLL is not for an automatic period of time, but for the period of time that you are disabled by a pregnancy-related health condition.
 Your healthcare provider determines how much time you will need.

-University of California Fact Sheet on Pregnancy, Newborn Child and Adopted Child
+- University of California Fact Sheet on Pregnancy, Newborn Child, and Adopted Child

-Your Rights and Obligations as a Pregnant Employee
+- Your Rights and Obligations as a Pregnant Employee

 Programs for Pregnant Employees and Nursing Mothers